glemson/vo-urp/branches/paris-stable/libs/README.txt

-* Eclipselink - 1.1 :
+* Eclipselink - 2.2 :
+	Specification-Title: Eclipse Persistence Services
+	Specification-Vendor: Eclipse.org - EclipseLink Project
+	Specification-Version: 2.2.0
+	Implementation-Title: org.eclipse.persistence
+	Implementation-Vendor: Eclipse.org - EclipseLink Project
+	Implementation-Version: 2.2.0.v20110202-r8913
+	Release-Designation: EclipseLink 2.2.0

-    License agreement : see ./eclipselink_license.html
+    License agreement : see eclipselink_license.html

-      - eclipselink.jar (1.1.1)
+      - eclipselink.jar (2.2.0)
-      - javax.persistence_1.0.0.jar
+      - javax.persistence_2.0.3.jar

-      "The  Eclipse Persistence Services Project (EclipseLink)  project's goal is to provide a complete persistence framework that is both comprehensive and universal.
-It will run in any Java environment and read and write objects to virtually any type of data source, including relational databases, XML, or EIS systems.
-EclipseLink will focus on providing leading edge support, including advanced feature extensions, for the dominant persistence standards for each target data source; Java Persistence API (JPA) for relational databases, Java API for XML Binding (JAXB) for XML, Java Connector Architecture
+     "The EclipseLink project's goal is to provide a complete persistence framework that is both comprehensive and universal.
+It will run in any Java environment and read and write objects to virtually any type of data source, including relational databases, and XML.
+EclipseLink will focus on providing leading edge support, including advanced feature extensions, for the dominant persistence standards for each target data source; Java Persistence API (JPA) for relational databases, Java API for XML Binding (JAXB) for XML, Service Data Objects (SDO), and Database Web services (DBWS)."
-      (JCA) for EIS and other types of legacy systems, and Service Data Objects (SDO).
-      ..."

-      "Eclipse Announces EclipseLink Project to Deliver JPA 2.0 Reference Implementation Open Source Persistence Framework Builds on Contribution from Oracle EclipseCon 2008, SANTA CLARA, CA � March 17, 2008 � The Eclipse Foundation today announced that Sun, the lead for the Java(TM) Persistence API (JPA) 2.0, JSR 317 standard has selected the EclipseLink project as the reference implementation.
-      The Eclipse Persistence Services Project (EclipseLink), led by Oracle, delivers an open source runtime framework supporting key persistence standards.
-The EclipseLink project provides a rich set of services that address complex mapping, performance and scalability and advanced functionality required for enterprise Java applications.
-      ..."

       Usage : this library is used as the persistence layer in Java code.